ajk3158/Director-Movie-Analysis/README.md

 - [Features](#features)

 ## Introduction
-This Python program analyzes a movie metadata set to produce a bar chart comparing the films and the films' respective IMDB scores for a particular director inputted by the user.
+This repository contains a Python program that analyzes a movie metadata set to produce a bar chart comparing the films and the films' respective IMDB scores for a particular director inputted by the user.

 ## Technologies
 - Pydev for Eclipse 8.1.0